agoose77/phd-thesis/content/2400-texat-tpc.md

 (expt:micromegas)=
 ### MicroMeGaS

 The MicroMeGaS is a parallel-plate gas particle detector.
 It comprises of a micro-pattern anode, with a thin metallic mesh suspended at a height of 128 μm above the surface (see {numref}`micromegas-schematic`).
-This _micro_-mesh partitions the gas into two juxtaposed volumes of differing potentials, forming a large drift region above the mesh, and a small amplification region between the mesh and the anode
+This _micro_-mesh partitions the gas into two juxtaposed volumes of differing potentials, forming a large drift region above the mesh, and a small amplification region between the mesh and the anode.

 +++

-:::{figure} image/placeholder/drift-micromegas.png
+:::{figure} image/micromegas-texat-drift.png
 :name: micromegas-schematic
 :alt: A charged particle ionises the detector gas along its path, producing charge clusters which drift towards the anode.
 These clusters pass through a micromegas into the high-field amplification region, whose avalanches are detected on the anode.
 :width: 400px
 :align: center

 Charge signal formation from charged particle ionisation.
-The small amplification region can be seen between the mesh and the anode strips, with a much higher electric field than that of the drift region, of the order ~kV/cm.
-Figure taken from Ref. {cite:ps}`manjarres_performances_2012-1`.
+A small amplification region, with an electric field of the order ~kV/cm, can be seen between the micromesh and the anode strips.
+The larger drift/conversion region, with a field strength of ~{math}`10^2`V/cm, is bounded by the cathode and the micromesh.
+Gas multiplication predominantly occurs in the amplification region; the drift/conversion region serves only to separate the ion pairs liberated by ionising particle tracks, such as those of scattered alpha particles.
+Figure adapted from Ref. {cite:ps}`noauthor_texat_nodate`.
 :::

 +++